-4.2.1.2 Winter Supply Outlook 2023-2024 and Winter 2022-2023 Review
+4.2.1.2 Winter Supply Outlook 2024-2025 with summer 2025 overview and Winter 2023-2024 Review

-ENTSOG plans to publish its Winter Supply Outlook 2023-2024 in October 2023, so that stakeholders can be informed very early in the storage withdrawal season.
+ENTSOG plans to publish its Winter Supply Outlook 2024-2025 in October 2024, including a summer 2025 overview, to inform stakeholders very early in the storage withdrawal season.
 To develop this report, ENTSOG will build on the experience gathered since 2010 taking due account of ACER opinions and stakeholder feedback.
 The report will benefit from the latest development of IT/R&D activities in the fields of modelling, supply and demand approaches.

 Winter Supply Outlook will assess both the possible evolution of gas storages inventory along different winter cases as well as the resilience of the European gas infrastructures under peak conditions, also in the context of the current geopolitical situation.
 This report assesses the level of service provided by infrastructures considering the latest trends in supply and demand - it does not intend to forecast market behaviour.
-As for all Supply Outlooks since

-2013, EC and Member States, through the GCG, may request ENTSOG assessments for specific situations.
+As for all Supply Outlooks since 2013, EC and Member States, through the GCG, may request ENTSOG assessments for specific situations.

-Along with the Winter Supply Outlook 2023-2024, ENTSOG will also deliver on a voluntary basis the Winter 2022-2023 Review, a description of the behaviour of the gas market during the winter months of 2022-2023 on the basis of the observed daily gas flows and prices.
+Along with the Winter Supply Outlook 2024-2025, ENTSOG will also deliver on a voluntary basis the Winter 2023-2024 Review, a description of the behaviour of the gas market during the winter months of 2023-2024 on the basis of the observed daily gas flows and prices.
 It will provide the opportunity to investigate the short-term demand and supply trends and especially the dynamic of the gas demand for power generation.
 The Review will cover any relevant event taking place during the period.